biometry/APES/R/R70-PackageDevelopment.md

 Package development is a lot easier than you think.
 Follow the steps below, and you should have no problem.

+### Compiling a package

+Assuming you have the package in a local folder, and work with RStudio (both recommended)

+1. Create a new RStudio project in the folder
+2. Choose the project folder in Tools/Project Options/Build tools.
+Make sure you also check Roxygen if you want to use Roxygen (see below, recommended)
+3. Buttons for building the package should now appear in the top right panel of RStudio

+For further help or for info how to compile from the console (takes more time) use google.

 ### Creating a new package

 * Work with RStudio, makes many things easier (alternative is StatET in eclipse, particular if you also have C/C++ code in your package)